-The La Mesa-Spring Valley School District will receive \$14,452,161 in supplemental and concentration funding for the LCAP year calculated on the basis of the number and concentration of low income, foster youth, and English Learner students as pursuant to 5 CCR 15496(a)(5).
-A review of the district's needs and metrics, along with stakeholder input, determined that utilizing the supplemental and concentration grant funding for the following services and programs would be the most effective use of funds to meet the goals for our foster youth, English learners, and low-income students.
+The La Mesa-Spring Valley School District will receive \$14,575,336 in supplemental and concentration funding for the LCAP year calculated on the basis of the number and concentration of socioeconomically disadvantaged students, foster youth, and English Learner students as pursuant to 5 CCR 15496(a)(5).
+A review of the district's needs and metrics, along with stakeholder input, determined that utilizing the supplemental and concentration grant funding for the following services and programs would be the most effective use of funds to meet the goals for our foster youth, English learners, and socioeconomically disadvantaged students.
+The expenditures in the LCAP demonstrate at least a 15.12% improvement in services to increase student achievement for, and to provide support to, these unduplicated students as compared to services provided to all students for the 2021-22 school year.